engrmahabub/wee/syntax/syntax.md

 ```
 let n := 0, m := 20

-; using range to define i
+-- using range to define i
 for i ∈ [n..m] do
   is a % 2 = 0 ?
-    next ;force next iteration
+    next --force next iteration
   no:
     out (a, ' ')
-  is.
+  is;
-  ;force early stop
+  --force early stop
   done if (a > 10)
-for.
+for;

 write
 ```